Calibrating trade-offs tutorial

 TOPSIS method

-Multiple-criteria decision analysis is a discipline that uses analytical methods to evaluate trade-offs between multiple criteria [MCDA; reviewed in Greene et al. (2011)].
+Multiple-criteria decision analysis is a discipline that uses analytical methods to evaluate trade-offs between multiple objectives [MCDA; reviewed in Greene et al. (2011)].
 Although this discipline contains many different methods, here we will use the the Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) method (Hwang & Yoon 1981).
-This method requires (i) data describing the performance of each prioritization according to the different criteria, (ii) weights to encode the relative importance of each criteria, and (iii) details on whether each criteria should ideally be minimized or maximized.
-Let’s run the analysis, assuming that we want equal weighting for total cost and total boundary length.
+This method requires (i) data describing the performance of each prioritization according to each objective, (ii) weights to encode the relative importance of each objective, and (iii) details on whether each objective should ideally be minimized or maximized.
+Let’s run the analysis – assuming that we want equal weighting for total cost and total boundary length – to identify a candidate prioritization from those generated with the hierarchical approach.

 # calculate TOPSIS scores